SuddenDevelopment/animall-autokey/README.md

 Do not use this at the same time as the included Blender addon they will conflict.

 # Features
-    1. supports autokey
+    1. Supports autokey
-    2. location selected by default
+    2. Location selected by default
 # Install

-download as a zip and install like a normal addon
+Download as a zip and install like a normal addon

 # Support